rburchell/literm/README.md

 # history

-literm started off life as fingerterm, a terminal emulator designed for touch-based interaction, written for the Nokia N9 and Jolla's Sailfish OS devices.
+literm started off life as fingerterm, a terminal emulator designed for touch-based interaction, written by Heikki Holstila for the Nokia N9 and Jolla's Sailfish OS devices.

 I decided to take it a bit further, specifically: giving it a desktop-friendly interface, adding some odd features here and there, and fixing things up as I